The complaints policy at Kennedys.

 We are committed to providing a high quality legal service to all our clients.
 However, we recognise that occasionally things go wrong and you may feel dissatisfied.
 When this happens we need you to tell us about it.
 This will help us to improve our standards and to allow us the opportunity to restore your confidence in us.

 If a situation occurs where you are dissatisfied please contact us as follows:

-- Please contact either the fee earner with day to day conduct of your matter, or their supervising partner (details of which will have been provided to you at the outset) and set out the details of your complaint in writing either my email or letter.
+1. Please contact either the fee earner with day to day conduct of your matter, or their supervising partner (details of which will have been provided to you at the outset of your file) and set out the details of your complaint in writing, either by email or letter.

-- The fee earner or supervising partner will consider your complaint and will contact you within seven days of receiving your letter or email to discuss a resolution of the complaint; this might be by telephone or in writing.
+2. The fee earner or supervising partner will consider your complaint and will contact you within seven days of receiving your letter or email to discuss a resolution of the complaint; this might be by telephone or in writin

-- If you ask for your complaint to be escalated to the second stage, details will then be passed to the Risk & Compliance department led by Andrew Coates who is the partner responsible for monitoring all complaints received by the firm.
-Within seven days of your request we will send you a letter acknowledging your complaint and providing details of the person who will be investigating the matter.
+4. If you ask for your complaint to be escalated to the second stage, details will then be passed to the Risk & Compliance department led by Chief Risk Officer who is the partner responsible for monitoring all complaints received by the firm.
+Within seven days of your request we will acknowledge your complaint and provide details of the person who will be investigating the matter.
 This individual will not have had any previous involvement in the matter leading to the complaint.
 This letter will also set out the timescale not exceeding a maximum of eight weeks within which we expect to complete our investigation and provide you with a substantive response.

 - an apology from the firm;